-Helen, Georgia and its surrounding areas feature hikes for all skill and ability levels.
+Helen, Georgia, and its surrounding areas feature hikes for all skill and ability levels.
 In fact, hiking might as well be the state sport.
 Here are a list and deep dive into all the areas we've curated for your outdoor walking expedition.

 Raven Cliff Falls

 The trail is a moderate hike due to the final leg of the trail where the elevation substantially increases as you climb the last 600 feet.
 The increase is in short spurts so even a beginner could manage the climb without much effort.
-The trail is about 5 miles and the falls come into view around the 2.5 mile mark.
-When you reach the source of the falls you’ll be greeted by a gorgeous cascade of water which flows through a split in solid granite rock.
+The trail is about 5 miles and the falls come into view around the 2.5-mile mark.
+When you reach the source of the falls you’ll be greeted by a gorgeous cascade of water that flows through a split in solid granite rock.

 Blue Ridge Mountains